dvilelaf/microbit-games/README.md

 ###Method B
 Use the provided installer scripts

-1. Install the neccesary utils
+1. Install the required utils

     ```
     sudo apt-get install python-pip